 Colour and emotion both play important roles in our capacity to learn and be productive.
 The association between colour and our emotions and actions is complex and a source of disagreement for some psychologists.
 Colour has been found to affect how people feel both psychologically and physically.
 Understanding how colour and emotion relate – and how colour can be used to change environments to encourage particular feelings of calmness or concentration, particularly in schools and workplaces – is something that will be further explored by designers.

 Colour should be understood as part of a wider “toolkit” used by designers and architects to ensure that we are building better places that create environments which support and promote wellbeing, encourage positive emotions and create more effective spaces for us to work, learn and interact in.

-Follow us on Twitter to see what topics are interesting our team
+Follow us on Twitter to see which topics are interesting our research team

 We are open for business and continue to provide current awareness and enquiries services to our clients.
 If you have any questions, please get in touch.